sde-skills/beta.sdeskills.com/_posts/2020-01-18-preparing-for-the-technical-interviews.md

 subtitle: "Insights, focus areas from a (Former?)
 Recruiter at Amazon"
 date: 2020-01-18 09:00:00 -0700
 background: '/img/posts/2020/01/interview.jpg'
-author: (Former?)
-Recruiter at Amazon
+author: Jasmin Caddel, Talent Magician (Technical Recruiter at Amazon)
 ---

 *A while ago member posted this as a word document in Slack.
 I am trascribing here for wider reach. - SDE Skills Team*